 Accurately forecasting phenological mismatch in response to climate change is a major test of ecological theory and methods.
 Previous work has identified factors that will help predict when a mismatch is more likely to lead to a population decline but this work is largely theoretical.
-While we have outlined above how to work around data limitations, the best tests of mismatch theory will come from data-rich systems where the energetic links between consumer and resource species are well established and understood.
+While we have outlined here how to work around data limitations, the best tests of mismatch theory will come from data-rich systems where the energetic links between consumer and resource species are well established and understood.
 With such information in hand, researchers can then begin to consider forecasting longer-term demographic responses due to mismatch with continued climate change.
 Forecasting of phenological synchrony can be built off climate projection forecasts whenever phenological cues for both species (Chuine and Régnière 2017; Chmura et al. 2018) are well known.
+Forecasting longer-term demographic responses will require data about lifetime fitness for the consumer and comprehensive data on the resource.

 As more information is gathered across habitats and diverse consumer-resource interactions, forecasting should eventually move beyond a system-specific approach and towards forecasting diverse systems through one model based on our mechanistic understanding.
 Such a model would allow researchers to measure currently unknown but critical attributes of species, sites, and ecosystems that control the shape, strength and uncertainty surrounding the Cushing curve.
 But progress towards such an approach requires the ability to combine knowledge from across diverse systems into one complex but well-defined curve.
 As we have outlined above, most current data in the field makes it hard or impossible to compare across systems.
 Given intrinsic differences between aquatic and terrestrial systems, progress may be accelerated if these systems are considered separately before being combined.
 Nevertheless, without improved methods – to test multiple mechanisms and define pre-climate change baselines – the goal of general predictions about the ecological consequences of shifts in phenological synchrony will remain well out of reach.